ufal/npfl139/tasks/az_quiz_randomized.md

 always two possible next states).

-Your implementation must be capable of training and achieving at least 90% win rate against the simple heuristic, which is evaluated on 560 games using the limit of 25 seconds.
-Additionally, part of this assignment is to also write us on Piazza (once you pass in ReCodEx) a description of how you handle the stochasticity in MCTS; you will get points only after we finish the discussion.
+Your implementation must be capable of training and achieving at least 90% win rate against the simple heuristic.
+The evaluation is performed in the same setting as in `az_quiz`, so in order to pass, you must achieve 90% win rate both in the first test (560 games in 25 seconds with `num_simulations=0`) and in the second test (112 games in 5 minutes without modifying `num_simulations`).

+Additionally, part of this assignment is also to **write us on Piazza** (once you pass in ReCodEx) a **description** of how you **handle the stochasticity** in MCTS; you will get points only after we finish the discussion.